Liang-guo-du/DualSPHysics_wiki/SPH-formulation.md

 ### DeltaSPH
 Within DualSPHysics it is also possible to apply a delta-SPH formulation, that introduces a diffusive term to reduce density fluctuations.
-The state equation describes a very stiff density field, and together with the natural disordering of the Lagrangian particles, high-frequency low amplitude oscillations are found to populate the density scalar field [Molteni and Colagrossi, 2009].
+The state equation describes a very stiff density field, and together with the natural disordering of the particles, high-frequency low amplitude oscillations are found to populate the density scalar field [Molteni and Colagrossi, 2009].
 DualSPHysics uses a diffusive term in the continuity equation, now written as